All Episodes

 That's exactly it.

-And that's why I loved you.
+And that's why I love you.

-Are you really gonna get this done?
+Are you really going to get this done?

-We're so tired of both the Republicans and the Democrats pussy footing around and always worried about their careers.
+We're so tired of both the Republicans and the Democrats pussyfooting around and always worried about their careers.

 It's not about that.